Our Essential Services

 Working as a self-employed worker is easy to do in Sweden, but foreigners will need to have already established their business and provide proof of viable income.
 Likewise, it is possible for all non-residents to register to obtain a Swedish social security number, but non-EU/EEA citizens will first need a Swedish residency card.

-How to Get a Job in Sweden
+How to Get a Job in Sweden as a Foreigner

 Much like their housing, learning how to get a job in Sweden as a foreigner is tough, but ultimately rewarding.
 Standards are high and competition is stiff, but the work culture is extremely collaborative, hospitable, and salaries are high.